GL_Discover Hub_Stocks_1920x1280_PositivePink_01

 2. Limited financial resources

-Compared to large-cap companies, mid-cap firms often have less access to capital, making it harder for them to finance expansion, innovation, or face economic downturns.
-This limitation can sabotage their ability to grow consistently or overcome challenges that require significant financial investment.
+Compared to large-cap companies, mid-cap firms may have less access to capital, making it harder for them to finance expansion or innovation, or to withstand economic downturns.
+This may limit their ability to grow or respond to challenges that require significant financial investment.

 3. Less analyst coverage